knative/docs/docs/serving/samples/hello-world/helloworld-java-spark/README.md

    Go to `http://localhost:8080/` to see your `Hello World!` message.

-1. In your project directory, create a file named `Dockerfile` and copy the code block below into it.
+1. In your project directory, create a file named `Dockerfile` and copy the following code block into it.
 For detailed instructions on dockerizing a Spark Java app, see [Spark with Docker](http://sparkjava.com/tutorials/docker).
 For additional information on multi-stage docker builds for Java see [Creating Smaller Java Image using Docker Multi-stage Build](https://github.com/arun-gupta/docker-java-multistage).
 Navigate to your project directory and copy the following code into a new file named `Dockerfile`: